GBlanch/Data-Eng-Zoomcamp-capstone/README.md

 As said in the introductory section of this markdown file, for demonstration purposes, you will note that two pipelines have been created to perform different transformations.

-The Python blocks that were used in the two pipelines mentioned in the section []() can be found in [this directory](https://github.com/GBlanch/DTC-Data-Engineering-Zoomcamp/tree/main/capstone%20project/workflow%20orchestration)

 The Python blocks that were used in the two pipelines mentioned in the section []() can be found in [this directory](https://github.com/GBlanch/Data-Eng-Zoomcamp-capstone/tree/main/workflow%20orchestration)